zinlinhtetnaing/AddHocInstalling/README.md

 # AddHocInstalling
-# 🔥Share iOS usin Cloud and Github hosting🔥
+🔥Share iOS using Cloud and github hosting🔥